 If uploading Procurement Documents to PCS (Advertising) size restrictions currently apply:

-10Mb per document with a maximum of 30Mb for the Supplier) ESPD (Scotland) Statements
+• 10Mb per document with a maximum of 30Mb for the Supplier) SPD Statements

 The Contract Notice should contain the minimum and specific requirements for your procurement exercise.
-You should include statements relating to the relevant SPD (Scotland) (or ESPD (Scotland), if using).
+You should include statements relating to the relevant SPD.

-You should include appropriate statements in the Contract Notice that are aligned to the relevant exclusion and selection questions being used in the SPD (Scotland) (or ESPD (Scotland), if using) for your procurement.
+You should include appropriate statements in the Contract Notice that are aligned to the relevant exclusion and selection questions being used in the SPD for your procurement.

-Standardised statements relating to the SPD (Scotland) (or ESPD (Scotland), if using) questions have been developed.
+Standardised statements relating to the SPD questions have been developed.
 These support you in adopting a standard approach to defining minimum requirements in your Contract Notice.
-They are available in the SPD (Scotland) station.

-Unlike SPD (Scotland) (or ESPD (Scotland), if using) questions, you can create new or amend the existing standardised statement(s).
+Unlike SPD questions, you can create new or amend the existing standardised statement(s).
 These will then be included in the Contract Notice.
 Any amended or additional statements must reflect the selection criteria and minimum standards of the procurement exercise.

-You may give advance notice of planned procurements through the publication of a PIN (when the PIN is not being used as a call for competition).
+You may give advance notice of planned procurements through the publication of a PIN.
 This can allow potential bidders to prepare themselves to bid in time for the planned contract(s) announced.

 PCS is the national advertising portal which provides suppliers with free access to contract opportunities.
 It also guides Procurement Officers through the process of creating a Contract Notice on its website.

-If using PCS-T or the SPD (Scotland) (or ESPD (Scotland), if using) word document you must set out the specific requirements and minimum standards required.
-This must be done in the Contract Notice (or the PIN if that is being used as a call for competition).
-These must be relevant and proportionate to the procurement. in This is not necessary if using the online SPD (Scotland) Module on PCS: the relevant information is contained within the module already.
+If using the SPD capability in PCS-T or the SPD word document you must set out the specific requirements and minimum standards required.
+This must be done in the Contract Notice.
+These must be relevant and proportionate to the procurement.
+This is not necessary if using the online SPD Module on PCS: the relevant information is contained within the module already.
+However the Standardised Statements can be used as a guide to help you.

 Electronic auctions cannot be used.

-All notices relating to EU funded procurement exercises (even when the original contract notice is published after December 2020) need to be published via both the Find a Tender Service (FTS) and OJEU to ensure compliance.
+All notices above threshold relating to EU funded procurement exercises (even when the original contract notice is published after December 2020) need to be published via OJEU to ensure compliance.
 The publication of notices will be managed automatically by Public Contracts Scotland (PCS).
-If you are in doubt whether your procurement exercise is or is not EU funded please seek legal advice.
+If you are in doubt whether your procurement exercise is or is not EU Funded please seek legal advice.

 Please note that the information and guidance provided in the Procurement Journey routes are not designed to cover the specifics that are often applicable to such procurement exercises and we would always advise you to seek specific legal guidance where you need further support.